Posts

 Image

 Is God asking you to take up the challenge of being His disciple?
 One way of showing your discipleship is by becoming a Catechist (a scripture teacher in our state schools).
 We teach at Pretty Beach P.S., Empire Bay P.S., Copacabana P.S.
 Brisbania P.S. and Kincumber P.S. on Monday, Wednesday, Thursday and Friday.
-If you feel the Spirit is calling you please contact Ann Cartwright 0412365129 or neilann.carty@gmail.com
+Our ministry welcomes Jesi Wanjohi who has answered the call of the Spirit and will be teaching a Year 3/4 class at Kincumber.
+If you feel the Spirit is calling you please contact Ann Cartwright 0412365129 or neilann.carty@gmail.com .

 Image

-Baptism: Please keep our many families in your prayers during this time as they prepare for the Sacrament of Baptism.
-Some of these families recently attended our Baptism workshop, with many thanks to Fran, and some of the children will attend Baptism classes over the holidays in order to celebrate their Baptism before they begin Confirmation classes with thanks to Lisa and Lia.
 Confirmation: Bishop Anthony Randazzo will confer the Sacrament of Confirmation on our Parish Feast Day, Sunday 14th September.
 Children of our Parish aged over 8 years who have been baptised. are very welcome to join our Confirmation group.
 Our Parent Information Evening for Confirmation will be held on Wednesday 23rd July at 7pm in Holy Cross Church.
-For all enquiries regarding the Sacraments in Holy Cross Parish, including the 2025 Sacramental schedule, please firstly go to the Holy Cross Parish Kincumber website and read the information contained in ‘Sacraments’, then email the Sacramental ...
+For all enquiries regarding the Sacraments in Holy Cross Parish, including the 2025 Sacramental schedule, please firstly go to the Holy Cross Parish Kincumber website and read the information contained in ‘Sacraments’, then email the Sacramental Team on Sacraments.KincumberParish@bbcatholic.org.au

 Mary Mackillop Spirituality Centre